Frequently Asked Questions

 Do foster children have to have their own bedroom?

 In most cases, foster children can share a bedroom with another child of the same sex.
-Each foster child must have their own dresser.
+However, each foster child must have their own dresser.

 Can I adopt a foster child in my home?